-You’re combining playing and coaching at Blackburn – how is that experience going so far?
+You spent last season coaching and playing at Blackburn – how is that experience going so far?

 Yeah, I think I’m good with the younger lads in general.
 I was there once myself.
-I’ve played four or five games with the under-23 side and I’ve been able to help them from playing in those games and seeing little things.
-The good thing is that the young lads at the club want to listen and learn.
+I played four or five games with the under-23 side and was able to help them from playing in those games and seeing little things.
+The good thing is that the young lads at the club wanted to listen and learn.

 When I was younger I certainly didn’t think that I would but the older I get the more I see myself going down that avenue.
 I’ve worked with a number of different managers and know what it’s like to win and lose so I think I can pass on a lot of good experience as a manager.

 As a player, which styles of management got the best out of you?

 Whenever Sir Alex Ferguson gave me the hairdryer, it got the best out of me.
 I found I played better if he had a bit of a go at me.
 I remember one game against Leeds, we came in at half-time and he tore into me.
 He told me I was terrible, even though I didn’t think I was that bad.
 But I went out in the second half and played really well.
 After the game one of the lads who was on the bench said the gaffer had told one of the coaches he knew I’d play better after he’d had a go at me.